learn-co-curriculum/dsc-mle-review/README.md

 ## MLE

 Maximum likelihood estimation can often sound, academic, confusing and cryptic when first introduced.
-It is oftern presented and introduced with complex integrals of statistical distributions that scare away many readers.
+It is often presented and introduced with complex integrals of statistical distributions that scare away many readers.
 Hopefully, this hasn't been your experience to date.
 While the mathematics can become complex quickly, the underlying concepts are actually quite intuitive.

 To demonstrate this, imagine a simple coin flipping example.
 Let's say that you flip a coin 100 times and get 55 heads.
 Maximum likelihood estimation attempts to uncover the underlying theoretical probability of this coin landing on heads given your observations.
 In other words, given the observations, what is the chance that the coin was fair and had a .5 chance of landing on heads each time?
 Or what is the chance that the coin actually had a .75 probability of lands of heads, given what we observed?
 It turns out that the answer to these questions is rather intuitive.
 If you observe 55 out of 100 coin flips, the underlying probability which maximizes the chance of us observing 55 out of 100 coin flips is .55.
 In this simple example, MLE simply returns the current sample mean as the underlying parameter that makes the observations most probable.
 Slight deviations to this would be almost as probable but slightly less so, and large deviations from our sample mean should be rare.
 This intuitively make some sense; as your sample size increases, you expect the sample mean to converge to the true underlying parameter.
 MLE takes a flipped perspective, asking what underlying parameter is most probable given the observations.